kluchey/OMG/pages/explain.md

 - #definiton If a math question asks you to explain then you want to use concepts and vocabulary from class to piece together instructions in your own words.
-These instructions should answer
+These instructions should answer the question "*Why* is this true?" even if that question is not asked in your math problem.